Mbutler1991/fuel-calculator/README.md

 The GitHub repository can be found at - (https://github.com/Mbutler1991/fuel-calculator)

  - The deployment of the project was done using [Heroku](https://www.heroku.com/) through the following steps.
-    - Log in to Heroku or create an account if necessary.
+    - Log in to Heroku.
-    - Click on the button labeled "New" from the dashboard in the top right corner and select the "Create new app" option in the drop-down menu.
+    - Click the button labelled "New" from the dashboard in the top right corner and select the "Create new app" option in the drop-down menu.
     - Enter a unique name for the application and select the region you are in.
-    - Click on "create app".
+    - Click "create app".
-    - Navigate to the settings tab and locate the "Config Vars" section and click "Reveal config vars".
+    - Navigate to the "Config Vars" section of the settings tab and click "Reveal config vars".
     - Add a config var
       - In the "KEY" field enter "CREDS" in capital letters.
       - In the "VALUE" field copy and paste the contents of your creds.json file and click "Add".